sakshamjn/sakshamjn/README.md

 - 🔭 I’m currently working on Yolov3 & v5
 - 🌱 I’m currently learning competitive coding.
 - ⚡  Available for Freelance projects/Full-time opportunities.
-- 👯 I’m looking to collaborate on Data Science and ML
+- 👯 I’m looking to collaborate on Data Science and ML projects
 - 📫 How to reach me: Twitter

 🏡 [website][website] **|**